 - Encourage more outdoor play and exposure to natural sunlight.

-No matter how hard we strive to achieve these good habits, ultimately the total amount of time our children spend on their electronic device is the limiting factor.
+No matter how hard we strive to achieve these good habits for myopia prevention, ultimately the total amount of time our children spend on their electronic device is the limiting factor when it comes to myopia.
 Children get myopic because of prolonged and unsparing use of these devices.
 Perhaps a cap on their device usage will go a long way in preventing any increase in their myopia?

 Please share this article with other parents.
-You might save a child’s eyesight.
+You might save a child’s eyesight and prevent them from myopia onset.